CASE STUDIES

-Case Studies.
-CraneWerk’s chronicalled Case Studies blog covering challenging material handling issues.
-Topics include installation, below-the-hook devices, updates, and innovations in design.
-These are to highlight capabilities outside the box as well as to inspire project design capabilities.
+CraneWerks’ chronicled case studies blog covering material handling challenges throughout the United States to highlight capabilities outside the box as well as to inspire project design capabilities.

 Challenge: A semi-truck manufacturer requested a specialized solution for installing wheels onto their trucks.
 Their current lift assistance device was getting jammed up on floor debris; also, tires were oftentimes falling off the fixture, and the balance was frequently off.
 This made rotating wheels to install them onto the truck difficult and time-consuming for the […]